aristanetworks/cvprac/docs/labs/README.md

 clnt.connect(['10.83.13.33'],'cvpadmin', 'arastra')
 ```

-### Service account token authentication
+### Service Account Token Authentication

-To access the CloudVision as-a-Service and send API requests, “Service Account Token” is needed.
+To access the CloudVision as-a-Service and send API requests, "Service Account Token" is needed.
 After obtaining the service account token, it can be used for authentication when sending API requests.

 Service accounts can be created from the Settings page where a service token can be generated as seen below: